You can use your car's keychain remote emergency button alarm (or

 Far more important, it can also summon help in an emergency, such as during a heart attack – or during a criminal attack.
 Most predators fear noise, witnesses, rescuers.

 But remember that each car’s emergency button is unique.
 Some work only from a short distance; some work well from a long distance.
 Or obstacles in a parking lot might block the radio wave signal.
-And some automatically turn off after only 20 seconds (check your car owner’s manual).

 Test yours to see how well it works in parking lots from various distances.
 Also test it inside your home to see if your walls block the signal to your car.
 If so, it might work through window glass.